 The universities involved are among the preeminent dental schools in the country with state-of-the-art equipment and the highest caliber of dental professionals.

-After completion of the disciplinary process, state dental boards are sometimes faced with a decision on whether or not a practitioner can return to practice and, if so, is there a remediation protocol to address the clinical deficiencies which resulted in the board actions.
+After completion of the disciplinary process, state dental boards are sometimes faced with deciding whether or not a practitioner can safely return to practice and, if so, is there a remediation protocol to address the clinical deficiencies which resulted in the board actions.
 Current assessments do not adequately address the evaluation of a dentist’s general clinical knowledge and judgment and its impact on clinical treatment.
-In the case where a respondent’s deficiencies are so significant as to restrict the ability to practice or provide a complete discipline of service, D-PREP will provide dental boards with a standardized and comprehensive assessment and remediation curriculum, if appropriate.
+In the case where a respondent’s deficiencies are so significant as to restrict the ability to practice or provide a complete discipline of service, D-PREP will provide dental boards with a standardized and comprehensive assessment and, if appropriate, remediation curriculum.

 Critical care can be compromised by cognitive issues, deficiency in the knowledge of appropriate clinical techniques and milestones, hand skills, general clinical knowledge, ethical issues and appropriate judgment in diagnosis and treatment planning.
 During a disciplinary and hearing process, state dental boards most often focus on the treatment provided and are usually ill-equipped to determine the reasons for poor clinical care.
 This program will address the question, “Is remediation possible?”
 If it is determined that remediation is appropriate, the applicant will complete the remediation curriculum at a state board approved location.

 Currently, state dental boards often prescribe remediation without a background analysis or rationale.
 Most assessment services offer a hand skills performance examination, usually on a simulated platform such as a mannequin.
 This process provides little information not already determined by the hearing process when examining the actual clinical treatment on patients.
-A comprehensive assessment of clinical knowledge and judgment and its application to treatment has not been available until now.
-D-PREP evaluators will respond in a standardized, in-person four to five day process and will provide dental boards with assessment and remediation recommendations designed to address comprehensively deficiencies contributing to poor clinical care.
+D-PREP evaluators will undertake a comprehensive, 4-5 day, 360 degree assessment of the dentist’s fitness for practice.
+The written assessment will highlight all practice deficiencies and recommend a program for remediation to address those deficiencies.